How to Build an AI Agent

 • User-generated content: Social media activity, product reviews, and website interactions.

 After collecting the data, the next crucial step is cleaning and preprocessing it.
 High-quality data is the foundation for training an effective AI agent.
 This process includes correcting errors, addressing missing values, and maintaining consistency.
 Ultimately, the purpose is to ensure the model learns from accurate and structured information.
+For detailed guidance on model development, check out our guide on how to make an AI model.

 Step 4: Choosing the Right AI Technology and Tools